Upper School Curriculum

 Honors Spanish V

-Conducted exclusively in the target language, this course will provide an advanced study of the Spanish language through the study of six different themes: family and communities; science and technology; beauty and aesthetics; contemporary life; world-wide current events; and personal and public identities.
-The course develops the student’s proficiency in the target language and insight into Hispanic culture through exposure to authentic texts taken from different media (radio, television, the internet).
-Review of grammatical structures and vocabulary practice are integrated into the course.
+Conducted exclusively in the target language, this course will provide an advanced study of the Spanish language through the study of six different themes: family and communities, science and technology, beauty and aesthetics, contemporary life, current worldwide events and personal and public identities.
+The course develops the student's proficiency in the target language and insight into Hispanic culture through exposure to authentic texts taken from different media (radio, television and the internet).
+A review of grammatical structures and vocabulary practice is integrated into the course.

 Prerequisite: Honors Spanish IV achievement, with teacher recommendation